Antidoteseries/FLAC-Recompress-Tool/README.md

 # FLAC Recompress Tool
-## Please notice that the script still in developing.
-All features may changed before the first stable version released.
 ![ScreenShot](resource/ScreenShot.png)
 ## What's this?
 The script can recompress your FLAC audio file to save your disk space with the same quality.
 After recompression, the size of the file will reduced by up to 50%. (based on your FLAC compression level)